XZhang00/LayerMoE/README.md

 - The codes under the `tuners/moe/` directory in the peft library;
 - The corresponding model files in the transformers library;
-- The relevant codes in the `data/` or `hparams/` directory of LLaMA Factory.
+- The relevant codes are in the `data/` or `hparams/` directory of LLaMA Factory.

 To minimize dependency conflicts, we have prepared two separate environments: one for Qwen1.5 and another for llama-3.2.